Writing Your Teaching Philosophy

 "It is crucial for students of geology to learn the techniques of field research.
 An important part of my job as a professor of geology is to provide these opportunities."

 "As a teacher of writing, I am committed to using peer review in my classes.
 By reading and commenting on other students' work in small cooperative groups, my students learn to find their voice, to understand the important connection between writer and audience, and to hone their editing skills.
-Small group work is indispensible in the writing classroom."
+Small group work is indispensable in the writing classroom."

 Go back to the notes you made when getting started and underline the general statements you’ve made about teaching and learning.
 As you start drafting, make sure to note the specific approaches, methods, or products you use to realize those goals.